Who we are

 Jason McCurry – Youth Leadership and Engagement Officer

-Jason is passionate about diversity and inclusion across all industries and aims to ensure people from diverse backgrounds are provided an opportunity to have a voice and are involved in decision-making relating to key issues in their lives.
+Jason (he/him) is passionate about diversity and inclusion across all industries and aims to ensure people from diverse backgrounds are provided an opportunity to have a voice and are involved in decision-making relating to key issues in their lives.
 He has a background in sports management, events management and diversity and inclusion.

 Jason has a lived experience of disability, living with Tourette’s Syndrome and mental illness since a young age.
 He was on the Board of People with Disability Australia (PWDA) in 2018 and is an advocate in the disability sector.
 Lived experience is embedded into all the work Jason does, and he is very excited to engage and work with young people with disability across Australia to ensure everyone has equal access to participation in community, education and employment.
 Jason is a big believer in ability over disability – by focusing on our strengths and disability pride.